 - CIBSE Members

-CIBSE is in discussion with DCLG seeking official endorsement for the use of the new sets for compliance.
-For the time being, for compliance purposes the old Current TRY sets should be used.
-These have a product code prefix of WT08, suffixed by site code - BEL for Belfast, BIR for Birmingham, CAR for Cardiff, EDI for Edinburgh, GLA for Glasgow, LEE for Leeds, LON for London*, MAN for Manchester, NEW for Newcastle, NOR for Norwich, NOT for Nottingham, PLY for Plymouth, SOU for Southampton, SWI for Swindon, and SET for the full set of all 14 sites.
+The 2016 TRYs are now requested for compliance, as outlined in the National Calculation (NCM) Modelling Guide came into force on 15 June 2022.
+These have a product code prefix of WCT16, suffixed by site code - BEL for Belfast, BIR for Birmingham, CAR for Cardiff, EDI for Edinburgh, GLA for Glasgow, LEE for Leeds, LON for London*, MAN for Manchester, NEW for Newcastle, NOR for Norwich, NOT for Nottingham, PLY for Plymouth, SOU for Southampton, SWI for Swindon, and SET for the full set of all 14 sites.

 * Note: The London TRY set is based on one site only, Heathrow.

 If you wish to purchase the superseded versions, please contact [email protected] or tel: +44 (0)20 8772 3618.

 For more information on the methodology and use of the new DSYs for London download the free publication TM49 Design Summer Years for London.